cbeauhilton/beauhilton.com/posts/employee-wifi.md

 you know there was no funny business coming from a black-box installer.

-## The other certificate
+## The other certificate (Client)

-I can't remember what I had to do with the non-root cert, probably added using the Chrome/Firefox certificate managers.
+I can't remember what I had to do with the client cert, probably added using the Chrome/Firefox certificate managers.